TritonDataCenter/pkgsrc-wiki/about:changes.markdown

 ## Changes in pkgsrc-2017Q4

 New LTS branch, supported until the release of pkgsrc-2020Q4.
-This release marks the end of support for the 2014Q4 branch and 14.4.x images.
+This release marks the end of support for pkgsrc-2014Q4 and SmartOS 14.4.x images.

 - Number of binary packages available:
   + x86\_64: 17,500+